Gari-Dev-DAO/GARI_XNFT_V1/README.md

 # GariZone

 ## Home Screen
 Here video Nfts from [nft.chingari.io](https://nft.chingari.io/) are shown.
 Users can watch those videos for fun.
-Filter based on the language and category is provided to ensure users can watch videos/nfts based on their interest.
+Filter based on the language and category is provided to ensure users can watch videos/nfts based on their interests.

 ![Screenshot (67)](https://user-images.githubusercontent.com/118275688/225210342-e5c91998-56a1-4334-ae5a-b540b4e59da4.png)